What is EMDR?

 Will I be in good hands?

-EMDR is a specialist psychotherapy.
-Therefore it is only delivered by people that have received appropriate training.
-Additionally, all of our EMDR team are fully accredited Cognitive Behavioural Therapists (CBT).
-As such they are highly experienced at supporting a wide range of psychological needs.
+EMDR is a specialised form of Psychotherapy.
+Because of this everybody all our EMDR team are also accredited Cognitive Behavioural Therapists (CBT).
+This means they are experienced in dealing with a wide range of psychological needs.

 What do I do next?